project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Introducing Components
 ======================

+Project Hadron is designed using Microservices.
+Microservices are an architectural patterns that structures an application as a collection of component services.

+Component services are built for business capabilities and each service performs a single function.
+Because they are independently run, each component can be updated, deployed, and scaled to meet demands for specific functions of an application.
+Component services provide a separation of concerns that are weakly coupled and highly cohesive increasing code quality and developer productivity.

 This tutorial shows the fundamentals of how to run a basic Project Hadron component.
 It is the simplest form of running a task demonstrating the input, throughput and output of a dataset.
-Each instance of the component is given a unique reference name whereby the Domain Contract uses that name as its unique identifier and thus can be used to reference the said Domain Contract for the purposes of referencing and reloading.
-Though this may seem complicated at this early stage it is important to understand the relationship between a named component and its Domain Contract.
+Each instance of the component is given a unique reference name whereby the component uses that name as its unique identifier and thus can be used to reference the said component for the purposes of referencing and reloading.

 First Steps
 -----------